 - Titles that are very specific HAVE MUCH HIGHER CLICK THROUGH RATES than general titles.
 People who search “how to grow a dwarf avocado tree inside your home” are very likely to click on a post with that very title.

 I wanted to title this page “The Unkown Formula For Writing A Post That Gets Clicked and Shared”.
 I thought it was catchy and would get a higher click through rate on social media.
 DO NOT THINK LIKE I DID.
 You’re a business blogger.
 You’re not in the click-bait business.
 You want inbound search traffic.
-Lucky for me I decided to jump on Google and punch in several combos.
+Lucky for me I decided to jump on Google and brianstormed 10+ ideas by typing in several potential searches.
 I knew right when I had my title.

 “How To Write A Great Business Blog Post”